-Since March 2002, the Criminal Records Bureau (renamed as the Disclosure and Barring Service in December 2012), has enabled employers to check the criminal records of employees and potential employees, in order to ascertain whether or not they are suitable to work with vulnerable adults and children.
+The Criminal Records Bureau and the ISA merged to become the Disclosure and Barring Service in December 2012.
+This merger was designed to improve the process of CRB checks.
+As a result of the merger the DBS took control of the ISA, including the list 99 check (a list that contained information of anyone who was unsuitable to work with children).
+The list 99 is now the Childrens Barred List.
+This has enabled employers to check the criminal records of employees and potential employees, in order to ascertain whether or not they are suitable to work with vulnerable adults and children.
 For individuals working in certain positions, a valid DBS disclosure is a legislative requirement.

 The requirements for DBS Disclosures and the different levels vary from organisation to organisation, depending on the sector and the employees' individual job role.

 What do I need to know as an employee?

 The DBS check searches your details against a range of different information sources including the Police National Computer and the Independent Safeguarding Authority.
 The check may reveal convictions, cautions, reprimands and warnings.

 Due to the DBS filtering guidance changes, the check may reveal criminal convictions and cautions.

 Guidance and criteria on the filtering of these cautions and convictions and what you need to disclose can be found in the criminal records checks section of the Nacro website.